-We know that many men carry wounds from the past caused by sexual abuse, physical abuse, family violence, growing up with troubled families.
+We know that many men carry wounds from the past.
+Family dysfunction.
+Addiction issues.
+Absent father figures.
+Domestic violence.
+Physical and sexual abuse.
 Despite best efforts to keep these wounds hidden, they invariably accompany us in our adult lives.
 Polarized thinking.
 Emotional distance.
 Issues of anger and rage.
 Inconsistency in relationships.

 These memories don’t fade with time, but therapy can make the pain diminish.
 To this end, we have two evidence-based studies that support the success of our treatment model.
 This expertise is embedded in all our programs — individual therapy and our group services.